evanhackett/stuff-you-should-know/README.md

     * binary logic -> boolean algebra -> Jacquard's loom -> punch card systems, etc.
     * Charles Babbage and Ada Lovelace
     * Church-Turing thesis
+    * George Bool
+    * Haskell Curry
     * Shannon and information theory
     * von Neumann
+    * Bell Labs
     * Xerox PARC
   * One of the best books ever: The Dream Machine by M. Mitchell Waldrop
+* Functional Programming
+  * Concepts and usage, most modern languages allow you to do this pretty easily along with OOP
+  * Languages that utilize this to a tee:
+    * Haskell
+    * Elm
+    * Pony
+    * Erlang
+    * Elixir
+* Distributed Systems
+  * The nine nines
+  * Fault tolerance and resiliency
+  * Consensus
+  * Peer to peer communication
+* Serialization
+  * TCP packets
+  * Binary encodings in general (such as JPEG, this ties into the next 2 sections)
+* Error Correction
+  * Hamming codes
+  * Reed Solomon codes
+* Compression
+  * Lampel-Ziv
+  * DCT Transforms
+  * Deflate

 ### People